GuRuGuMaWaRu/FCC_twitch_tv/README.md

 - [ ] I can see whether freeCodeCamp is currently streaming on Twitch.tv.
 - [ ] I can click the status output and be sent directly to the freeCodeCamp's Twitch.tv channel.
-- [ ] if a Twitch user is currently streaming, I can see additional details about what they are streaming.
+- [ ] If a Twitch user is currently streaming, I can see additional details about what they are streaming.

 ## Thoughts